ibm-cloud-docs/containers/cs_cluster_access.md

 6. Verify that you are connected to the private network through a [VPN](/docs/iaas-vpn?topic=iaas-vpn-getting-started) or [{{site.data.keyword.cloud_notm}} Direct Link](/docs/direct-link?topic=direct-link-get-started-with-ibm-cloud-direct-link) connection.

-7. Download and add the `kubeconfig` configuration file for your cluster to your existing `kubeconfig` in `~/.kube/config` or the first file in the `KUBECONFIG` environment variable.
+7. Download and add the `kubeconfig` configuration file for your cluster to your existing `kubeconfig` in `~/.kube/config` or the last file in the `KUBECONFIG` environment variable.
     ```
     ibmcloud ks cluster config -c <cluster_name_or_ID>
     ```